 I don’t blame Etta James.
 Really, I don’t.
-It’s not her fault that she created an amazingly beautiful wedding song that was so romantic hundreds of thousands of brides chose it as their first dance song.
+It’s not her fault that she created one of the most amazingly beautiful wedding songs that was so romantic hundreds of thousands of brides chose it as their first dance song.
 And let me make this clear: just because it’s popular doesn’t me you SHOULDN’T use it as your wedding song.
 If you love the music and lyrics (and who doesn’t) then you should absolutely consider it for your wedding song.
-However, if you’re looking for a potential wedding song that is a little more under-the-radar, I’ve come up with a list of what I consider to be underrated wedding songs that could be perfect for your first dance.
+However, if you’re looking for a potential wedding song that is a little more under-the-radar, I’ve come up with a list of what I consider to be underrated songs that could be perfect for your first dance.

 Be warned, however, that this list does not include any recent Top 10, 20, or even 100 hits.
 A lot of these songs are from the 70’s, 80’s, and 90’s…and the most recent one is from way back in 2011.
 That’s not to say there aren’t any great underrated and unique wedding songs from the past couple years.
 It’s just that these are the wedding songs that seem to constantly take up rotation on my playlist so I wanted to share.